7 Essentials of a Winning Campaign Fundraising Letter

 Scanned or computer-generated signatures make letters look phony.

-Think of the ones you’ve received.
+Think of the letters you’ve received.

 If you expect the recipient to take the time to sign a check to your campaign, you should be willing to sign the letter that’s asking for the money.